marcinkiewiczblazej/ddb-back-end-developer-challenge/README.md

 If you have any questions or require clarification, please reach out to your Wizards of the Coast contact, and we will provide prompt assistance.

 Good luck with the implementation!

+## Run instructions
+Project is using Java 21.
+You can use `./gradlew bootRun` command to start the server.
+It'll run on port 8080.
+By default server will load all player files inside `data` folder.

+You can run tests by running command `./gradlew test`.
+Tests fetch data from `test-data` folder.